 To borrow a classification framework from the Harvard Business Review (table below), professional service firms generally fall into four profiles:

 - Rocket science

 You can see the attributes of each, but the key is that in seeking to serve all of them, a Firm jeopardizes its identity.
 Rather than be a jack of all trades and master of none, successful firms focus on one or two of these profiles and commit to being “famous” for value delivered and clients served.

-In determining its profile, a Firm also commits to a similar staff recruitment and development strategy, as well as the clientele that it pursues.
-Ditto for a profitability plan.
+In determining its profile, a Firm also commits to similar staff recruitment and development strategy and the clientele that it pursues—ditto for a profitability plan.

 All professional services Firms have a basic formula similar to this:

 Margin x Rate x Utilization x Leverage = Partner Profitability

 PSF’s with a “Commodity” profile count on lower margins and higher utilization, while “Rocket Scientists” have just the opposite plan.
 Note that there are very successful and profitable firms in every one of these categories.